CenterBLC/N1904/docs/viewtypes.md

 ## Implementation notes

-The implementation of this viewtype concept is done by adding a small portion of Python code to the app's [app.py](https://github.com/CenterBLC/N1904/tree/main/app/app.py) file.
-The function of this file is to allows for functional enhancements which are required to effectively handle a corpus.
+The implementation of this viewtype concept is done by adding a small portion of Python code to this app's [app.py](https://github.com/CenterBLC/N1904/tree/main/app/app.py) file.
+This file allows for functional enhancements which may be required to effectively handle a specific corpus.
+The scope of each app’s `app.py` is strictly limited to its own dataset, allowing you to add or modify methods independently for each dataset.
+This makes it possible to tailor functionality on a per-dataset basis without affecting others.
+For a demo, see [this repository](https://github.com/tonyjurg/TF_function_replace_demo).

 The viewtypes are defined by adding labels to various node types, as specifies in the [config.yaml](https://github.com/CenterBLC/N1904/tree/main/app/config.yaml) file.
 After loading all corpus data and creating the API object, [A.viewtype('syntax')](syntax-view.md#start) is called in order to set viewtype to 'syntax', making it the *de facto* default viewtype.

 If for some reason it is necessary to display all nodes, the command A.viewtype('reset') can be issued.
 This also resets all node labels to their definitions found in the [config.yaml](https://github.com/CenterBLC/N1904/blob/main/app/config.yaml) file.